D02-1/recordShop-express-mongoose/README.md

 - `GET on "/user"` only allowed for admins after authentication (see list of registered users)
 - `POST on "/user"` is open to every user (register)

-:heavy_check_mark: token for authentication is stored in cookie
+:heavy_check_mark: token for authentication is stored in cookie and send from server

 - **Relationships**